burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 Firms that don’t have sophisticated client and product datasets, and more importantly a solid and executable [retrieval pipeline strategy](https://burlinson.github.io/AI/2026-03-14-Retrieval-Pipelines/), are going to find themselves in an increasingly lonely echo chamber.

 AI is rapidly becoming the primary interface for humans to consume information.
-The younger set are even abandoning written prompts and talking into the microphone on their smartphone's multiple AI apps.
+The younger set are even abandoning written prompts and talking into the microphone to one of their smartphone's multiple AI apps.

 **AI is transforming how we consume information.**